yiwan330445/rcc/docs/profile_configuration.md

 # when basics work, see if full environment creation works
 rcc configuration speedtest

-# when you want to reset profile to "default" state
+# when you want to reset profile to "system default" state
+# in practice this means that all settings files removed
 rcc configuration switch --noprofile

 # if you want to export profile and deliver to others